 Western

 The ensemble cast features the talents of Samuel L. Jackson, Kurt Russell, Jennifer Jason Leigh, Demián Bichir, Tim Roth, Michael Madsen, and Channing Tatum.
-Each one offers a powerful performance, narrating events that led them to the destination of the unlikely reunion.
+Each actor offers a powerful performance, narrating events that lead them to the destination of the unlikely reunion.
 The violent resolution happens fast, but it's more than fulfilling, considering the long-winded buildup of this incredible story.
 It's an exceedingly pessimistic look at American history across its Western development, but an excellent one.
+The Hateful Eight is available to stream on Netflix

-34 Home on the Range (2004)
+37 Home on the Range (2004)

 Home On The Range